Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 This is the cartesian product of all source types to the first intermediate type and all target types from the last intermediate type.
 Any combinations supported by the first transformer are excluded.
-They will allso have the priority from the first transform.
+They will also have the priority from the first transform.
 * **transformOptions** - A list of references to options required by the pipeline transformer.